Pre-training via Denoising for Molecular Property Prediction: Analysis

 \subsection{Varying Dataset Sizes}

 We also investigate how downstream test performance on the HOMO target in QM9 varies as a function of the number of upstream and downstream training examples.
 First, we compare the performance of GNS-TAT with Noisy Nodes either trained from scratch or using pre-trained parameters for different numbers of training examples from QM9; we also include the performance of just GNS-TAT.
 As shown in \cref{pcqsize-scale-decoder} (left), pre-training improves the downstream performance for all dataset sizes.
 The difference in test MAE also grows as the downstream training data reduces.
 Second, we assess the effect of varying the amount of pre-training data while fixing the downstream dataset size for both GNS and GNS-TAT as shown in \cref{pcqsize-scale-decoder} (middle).
 For both models, we find that downstream performance generally improves as upstream data increases, with saturating performance for GNS-TAT.
-More upstream data can yield better quality representations, the result of which is shown in the downstream performance.
+More upstream data can yield better quality representations.